kontent-ai-bot/kontent-jekyll/README.md

 ## Collections

-You can add pages to Jekyll collections add a collection name to config.
-It will be accessible through site global variable as usual. for example `site.categories`.
+You can add pages to Jekyll collections.
+Add a collection name to config and it will be accessible through the site global variable as usual. for example `site.categories`.

 ## Layouts

 Jekyll posts and pages do not have any default layouts.
 You can specify a default layout for all content.
 The layout name should correspond to your layout's filename without the extension.
-Each content type can be associated with different layout and you can also override layout for individual pages based on their items codename.
+Each content type can be associated with different layout and you can also override the layout for individual pages based on their content item's codename.

 ## Data items

-You can generate data items to be accessible through `site.data`.
+You can generate data items to be accessible through the `site.data`.
 Add the data part to your config and all content types will be added to accessor based on their content types codename.
 You can override the accessor's name with name parameter in the config.